ktor-doc-jp/ktor-doc-jp/pages/advanced/index.md

 priority: -1
 ---

-This area of the web site is designated for people familiar with the basics of developing applications with Ktor.
+This area of the website is designated for people who are familiar with the basics of developing applications with Ktor.
-Pages in this section will assume understanding of many things and not go into explaining them.
-If you are learning Ktor, please be sure to explore other sections ahead of going deeper.
+Pages in this section will assume an understanding of many things and will not go into explaining them.
+If you are learning Ktor, please be sure to explore other sections before going deeper.

 ### Topics